Cloud Azure

 handles returning HTTP responses with status codes and messages:

-from binaryrain_helper_cloud_azure.azure import return_http_response
+from binaryrain_helper_cloud_azure.azure import return_http_responseimport json

 # Return a 200 OK response